- Search The Registry

 Raymond Howard Kemp was from Cecil, Pa., a region of coal mines and farms where his parents had migrated from Virginia.
-He played fullback and the baritone saxophone at Cecil Township High School, and participated in the oratorical society. ''In that area at that time, it was assumed that Blacks wouldn't go to high school,'' he recalled. ''I had brothers and sisters who were smarter than I was, but none of them went to school.''
+He played fullback and the baritone saxophone at Cecil Township High School and participated in the oratorical society. ''In that area at that time, it was assumed that Blacks wouldn't go to high school,'' he recalled. ''I had brothers and sisters smarter than I was, but none of them went to school.''

 He worked in the coalmines around Cecil for one year before enrolling at Duquesne University.
 Kemp’s arrival at Duquesne coincided with that of coach Elmer Layden, one of Notre Dame’s legendary four horsemen, who had been hired to resurrect the Iron Dukes’ struggling football program.
-Looking back at the first day of practice Kemp recalled seeing only two other Black players.
-Kemp said, “They were gone after my first year so I was the only Black on the team.
+Looking back at the first day of practice, Kemp recalled seeing only two other Black players.
+Kemp said, “They were gone after my first year, so I was the only Black on the team.
 In fact, I can’t remember even playing against another Black player the whole four years I played at Duquesne.”

 Walter Francis White of the NAACP suggested he file a discrimination suit.
-However Kemp refused, fearing the backlash that would occur to Art Rooney, who had given him a chance at an NFL career.
+However, Kemp refused, fearing the backlash that would occur to Art Rooney, who had given him a chance at an NFL career.
 That game against the Giants was the final game of Kemp's career in the NFL.
 The next season he was hired as the head football coach at Bluefield State College.
 With the exits of Kemp and Joe Lillard, the NFL would not have any Black players until 1946.